The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Average temp: 21-28°C (70-82°F) Crowds: Low Hotel prices: Moderate Verdict: Tied with May for best overall month

 Late September is the quiet sister of mid-May.
 The summer heat finally breaks, the crowds thin out, and prices haven't yet climbed for autumn foliage season.
-Typhoon risk exists (especially early September) but they're forecastable and rarely catastrophic.
+Typhoon risk exists (especially early September), but typhoons are forecastable and rarely catastrophic.

 This is the month I recommend to travelers who want autumn weather without the autumn pricing.